 For you hardcore mountain bikers, there's an alternative spur that will take you through a brutal section of terrain before rejoining the main trail.

 Harbison regulars often see deer, rabbits and a great variety of birds on the Stewardship Trail.
-But it’s best to keep your eyes on the path while riding.
-If you decide to hike it, be sure to pick up a Forester's Guide featuring points of interest and information on the many species of hardwoods and pines you’ll come across along the way.
+But it's best to keep your eyes on the path while riding.
+If you decide to hike it, be sure to download a Trail Guide before you set off.
+Along with a map, it features trail descriptions along with the length and level of difficulty of each trail.

 To truly experience the mountains in the Midlands, try the aptly named Midlands Mountain Multiple Use Trail.
 This bad boy starts with a .3-mile climb to the ridge top and then eases up with lots of moderately difficult slopes through the Broad River floodplain.
 In wet conditions, stick to the bike detour that will take you through a higher, drier section of the forest.
 About half way into the 3.7-mile loop you'll come to a short spur to Harbison Bluffs, offering another boffo view of the Broad River.